 DCA will select up to five (5) Applications that will receive three (3) points for qualifying under the requirements listed below.
-DCA will select at least 3 Applicants from the Flexible Pool and at least 2 Applicants from the Rural Pool.
+All applications will compete against each other, regardless of Pool.

 An Applicant is only eligible to claim points in this section if it meets the following criteria: